BDC Hamburger Icon

 Visit Site

 Buddy Punch is a simple and effective way to manage schedules and track attendance.
-Although the Standard plan offers somewhat limited scheduling features, the Pro and Enterprise plans both have extensive employee scheduling tools.
-These include scheduling templates, a drag-and-drop schedule builder, and recurring shift features to streamline the schedule-building process.
-Employees can set their availability and preferred work times in the software, and they can access shift trades and covers if they want to alter their schedules.
-Mobile scheduling is available as well.
-When employees are early, absent or late, the software can report on that for you.
+Although the Standard plan lacks the ideal scheduling features, the Pro and Enterprise plans both have extensive employee scheduling tools.
+These include scheduling templates, a drag-and-drop schedule builder and recurring shift features to streamline the schedule-building process.
+We like that employees can set their availability and preferred work times in the software.

 Visit Site